Geeksltd/MSharp.Docs/Structure/README.md

 # Structure of an M# solution
-When you create a new M# ASP.NET project you will see the following structure in Visual Studio.
+When you create a new M# ASP.NET Core MVC project you will see the following structure in Visual Studio.

 ![](Solution.JPG)